 While suburban streets are typically free of blaring sirens and horns beeping in frustration at traffic, they are plagued with a different sound come fall: the whir and wail of leaf blowers.

 To gardeners and landscapers, the leaf blower is a godsend, saving hours and hours of back-breaking raking once the leaves cascade from the trees.
 To others, it’s an abhorrence.
-Once a neighbor’s landscaping crew arrives and fires up two or three leaf blowers, the peace and quiet of the neighborhood is replaced with nuisance noise.
+Once a neighbor’s landscaping crew arrives and fires up two or three leaf blowers, the peace and quiet of the neighborhood are replaced with nuisance noise.

 A recent survey of residents living in the neighborhoods that circle Boston highlighted the irritant.
 Researchers, armed with sound level meters and bicycles, recorded noise levels at hundreds of locations in the area, including barking dogs, air traffic, blaring music and more.
 The major culprit of annoying noise pollution wasn’t the jets overhead or trains in the distance — it was leaf blowers.
 While the noise levels produced by blowers vary widely, the most powerful models used by landscapers can push noise levels as high as 112 decibels.